Topics

 (3) Calories consumed and calories expended are interconnected, and if you exercise more, you will feel hungrier and have a bigger appetite.
 Even if you keep your caloric intake the same, your body will try to regain lost energy source and nutrients due to increased absorption rate after exercise.

-(4) The problem with being overweight is that one's base weight value is elevated, and while energy expenditure through exercise may lead to temporary weight loss, it is not effective in the long run.
+(4) The problem with being overweight is that one's set-point for body weight is elevated, and while energy expenditure through exercise may lead to temporary weight loss, it is not effective in the long run.

 As we’ll see in more detail in the following blogs, it is more important to improve dietary balance and intake methods (when or how often you eat, etc.) in combination with exercise.